Leaving Neverland: Backlash against Jackson

 Leaving Neverland led to a media backlash against Jackson.
-Commentators suggested Jackson's music could fall from favor, similarly to the work of convicted sexual abuser Gary Glitter.
+Commentators suggested Jackson's music could fall from favor, similarly to the work of convicted child sexual abuser Gary Glitter.
 Reed said he was not interested in this debate, and said: "I'm not about cancelling Jackson.
 But I think people should know that he was, at times, a monster to children."

 All Cogeco-owned radio stations in Canada pulled Jackson's music from their playlists, but later re-added it.
 NH Radio in the Netherlands and MediaWorks New Zealand, New Zealand Media and Entertainment and Radio New Zealand also pulled Jackson's music, but some New Zealand radio stations eventually re-added it, citing "positive listener survey results".
-A 1991 episode of The Simpsons guest-starring Jackson, "Stark Raving Dad", was pulled from circulation; writer Al Jean said he believed Jackson had used the episode to groom boys for sexual abuse.
-A London concert produced by Jackson collaborator Quincy Jones removed Jackson's name and album titles from its advertisements; the organizers said the modified artwork reflected the show's broader inclusion of Jones' repertoire unrelated to his work with Jackson.
+A 1991 episode of The Simpsons guest-starring Jackson, "Stark Raving Dad", was pulled from circulation; the co-writer, Al Jean, said he believed Jackson had used the episode to groom boys for sexual abuse.
+A London concert produced by Jackson's collaborator Quincy Jones removed Jackson's name and album titles from its advertisements; the organizers said the modified artwork reflected the show's inclusion of Jones's repertoire unrelated to his work with Jackson.
 "Weird Al" Yankovic dropped his parodies of Jackson's music from his Strings Attached Tour.

-Film producer Jodi Gomes said she and the Jackson family had been working on a new documentary about the Jackson 5 for their 50th anniversary, but that it was canceled after the broadcast of Leaving Neverland.
+The film producer Jodi Gomes said she and the Jackson family had been working on a new documentary about the Jackson 5 for their 50th anniversary, but that it was canceled after the broadcast of Leaving Neverland.
 However, Gomes believed Jackson's legacy would continue "from this generation to the next".
 Items of Jackson's clothing and a Jackson poster were removed from the Children's Museum of Indianapolis, but Jackson's photographs from the museum's Ryan White exhibit were kept.
-Fashion house Louis Vuitton canceled Jackson-inspired products planned for its 2019 collections.
-American artistic gymnast Katelyn Ohashi removed Jackson's music and Jackson-inspired dance moves from her floor routine at the 2019 PAC-12 Championships.
+The fashion house Louis Vuitton canceled Jackson-inspired products planned for its 2019 collections.
+The American gymnast Katelyn Ohashi removed Jackson's music and Jackson-inspired dance moves from her floor routine at the 2019 PAC-12 Championships.
 The city council of Brussels cancelled plans to dress the Manneken Pis sculpture in Jackson's signature clothing.